tedee-com/tedee-api-doc/docs/source/howtos/share-device.rst

 Prepare share data
 -----------------------------

 To create or update share you need to prepare some data.
-Depends on what "accessType" have been chosen you need to adjust "repeatEvent" object in proper way.
+Depends on what :doc:`access type <../enums/access-type>` have been chosen you need to adjust :doc:`repeatEvent <../datastructures/repeat-event>` object in proper way.

 accessType =  0 (Permanent)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In this case, you can send empty "repeatEvent" object.
+In this case, you can send empty :doc:`repeatEvent <../datastructures/repeat-event>` object.

 **Sample repeat event object**